Taxi Driver In China Hunts Down American Tourist Who Accidentally Paid $960 For $10 Fare, Returns The Money

-An American tourist accidentally paid 100 times the normal fare for a taxi ride using a mobile payment app, the taxi driver found him and returned almost $960 to the tourist.
+An American tourist accidentally paid 100 times the normal fare for a taxi ride using a mobile payment app, but the taxi driver found him and returned almost $960 to the tourist.

-Zhang Peng, a taxi driver in the Shaanxi province’s capital of Xian, noticed the tourist’s error in payment when opening the wallet of an app used to pay driver’s fares called WeChat, a Chinese social media, messaging and transnational app.
+Zhang Peng, a taxi driver in the Shaanxi province’s capital of Xian, noticed the tourist’s error in payment when opening the wallet of an app used to pay driver’s fares called WeChat, a Chinese social media, messaging, and transnational app.
 Once opening, the driver found an “abnormally large” deposit of 6,500 yuan, which is $960, in his account according to South China Morning Post on Wednesday.

 Looking at the timestamp on the app, Zhang realized the payment was more than likely made by a party of four American tourists he drove from a local train station to their hotel, whose fare was only 65 yuan.
 Asking the taxi company’s dispatchers for help tracking down the group with no avail, Zhang drove back to the hotel to drop them off, the report said.